google-deepmind/mujoco_menagerie/google_barkour_v0/README.md

 ## MJCF and URDF

-The source of truth for the Barkour v0 Quadruped can be found in `barkour.xml`.
+The source of truth for the Barkour v0 Quadruped can be found in `barkour_v0.xml`.
 The URDF in `barkour_v0.urdf` is provided for convenience.

 ## License